fort-major/dao/README.md

 # Fort Major

-Fair, open, robust and transparent digital organization with an uplifting tone.
+Fair, open, robust and transparent digital organization with an uplifting vibe.